ekuiter/PCLocator/README.md

 If you don't provide any arguments, detailed usage information will be printed.

+To use one of the shell scripts described below, run `chmod +x *.sh` to make them executable.

 ## Virtual Machine

 PCLocator comes with a virtual machine for reproducible results.
 (It does not